ami-iit/adam/README.md

 # and called on a batch of data
 joints_batch = jnp.tile(joints, (1024, 1))
 w_H_b_batch = jnp.tile(w_H_b, (1024, 1, 1))
 w_H_f_batch = jitted_vmapped_frame_fk(w_H_b_batch, joints_batch)
+# Note that the first call of the jitted function can be slow, since JAX needs to compile the function.
+Than it will be fast.

 ```